Updated: May 2023

 A single ductless unit is perfect for keeping a sun room comfortable all year long

 Multi-Zone Mitsubishi Ductless Installation

 Some New England homeowners need only one ductless unit, while other applications are better served by 3, 4 or 5 units.
 It all depends on the layout of the home and what works best for you.

-A multi-zone system consisting of two indoor evaporator units typically run between $7500 and $8000.
+A multi-zone system consisting of two indoor evaporator units typically run as low as $12,000.

 We can run as many as five indoor units with a single outdoor condenser, and we can come back to add indoor units at a later date if you want to have your system designed for future expansion as budgets allow.

 A 5 to 6-zone system starts at about $32,000 depending on the complexity of the job and type of home.